Incomplete stochastic equilibria for dynamic monetary utility: Single-Agent Maximization Problem

 Our model of a financial market features one liquidly traded \define{risky asset}, whose value, denoted in terms of a prespecified num\'{e}raire which we normalize to $1$, is given by

-for some $\lambda \in \sP^2$.
+for some $\lambda \in \bmo$.
 Given that it will play a role of a ``free parameter'' in our analysis, the volatility in \eqref{eq: B lam} is normalized to $1$; this way, $\lambda$ can simultaneously be interpreted as the \define{market price of risk}.
-The reader should consult the section `The ``fast-and-slow'' model' in the introduction for the proper economic interpretation of this asset as a concatenation of a continuum of infinitesimally-short-lived securities.
+For technical reasons explained below, it will be enough to assume for our purposes that $\lambda \in \bmo$.
+The reader should consult the subsection `The ``fast-and-slow'' model' in the introduction for the proper economic interpretation of this asset as a concatenation of a continuum of infinitesimally-short-lived securities.

-We assume there is a finite number $I\in \mathbb{N}$ of \define{economic agents}, all of whom trade the risky asset as well as the aforementioned riskless, num\'eraire, asset of constant value $1$.
-The preference structure of each agent is modeled in the von Neumann-Morgenstern framework via the following two elements: \begin{enumerate} \item[i)] an exponential \define{utility function} with \define{risk tolerance coefficient} $\di>0$:

-\item[ii)] a \define{random endowment} $\Ei\in \mathbb{L}^0(\sF_T)$. \end{enumerate} The pair $(\aE,\adelta)$, where $\aE=(\Ei)_i$, $\adelta=(\di)_i$, of endowments and risk-tolerance coefficients fully characterizes the behavior of the agents in the model; we call it the \define{population characteristics}---$\aE$ is the \define{initial allocation} and $\adelta$ the \define{risk profile}.
-In general, any $\R^I$-valued random vector will be refereed to as an \define{allocation}.